 So what exactly constitutes bullying?
 According to the American Society for the Positive Care of Children, “Bullying is any unwanted, aggressive behavior that involves a real or perceived power imbalance.
 The behavior is repeated or has the potential to be repeated over time … It can include making threats, spreading rumors, attacking someone physically or verbally, and excluding someone from a group on purpose.”

-The four stages of the life cycle of a butterfly can be related to the four physical states of human development and the Hierarchy of Social Development.
+The four stages of the life cycle of a butterfly can be related to the four physical states of human development and the Levels of Development.

 Are you aware of the advantages and disadvantages of conformity and the importance of obedience?